PROJECT 2009-2 : STARTED MARCH 2009

 From the village ale house with its long sloping thatched roof to the town's tall half-timbered coaching inn, it is no cliché to say that Buckinghamshire has a wealth of historic public houses.
 Check out the old photographs in any local history book and you'll find them.
 Even the smallest hamlet had its beer house.

 But nowhere have these pubs, for hundreds of years the heart of local life, been systematically recorded.
 Many have gone, converted into houses or demolished to make way for town-centre shops – and more are going every year.
-This project aims to record these historic pubs - the buildings they occupy and something of their history - before it’s too late.
+This project aimed to record these historic pubs - the buildings they occupy and something of their history - before it was too late.

 Winslow and Weston Turville.
-If you're interested in this stage, click here:
+If you're interested in how this was done, click here:

 With two surveys under its belt, the project team had now set up the methodology - the "how to do it" Guide – and defined the survey forms that could be used to survey historic pubs and their buildings across Buckinghamshire.

-Four years later, seven surveys have completed successfully, recording 124 historic pubs and former pubs across the county.
-At least two more surveys are under way.
+Four years later, by March 2013 seven surveys had been completed successfully, recording 124 historic pubs and former pubs across the county.

 So why not make a survey of the pubs and former pubs in your parish?

-On our completed reports pages you will find results from other towns and parishes in Buckinghamshire, so that you know what information you need to collect (it’s not a lot).
+Although the initial surveys ended in 2013 there is no reason why the Historic Pubs project should not continue.
+Others could easily pick up the baton.
+On our completed reports pages you will find results from towns and parishes in Buckinghamshire, so that you know what information you need to collect (it's not a lot).

 Contact the project co-ordinator